diffConv: Analyzing Irregular Point Clouds with an Irregular View: Method

 By treating each point as a node, we represent the aforementioned point cloud $\mathcal{P}$ as a directed graph $\mathcal{G}=\{X, A\}$, where $A$ is the adjacency matrix, and $X$ refers to point feature vectors.
 In $\mathcal{G}$, each point is connected to its neighbors.
 The commonly-adopted neighbor-wise feature difference in edgeConv has been proven to be very effective in capturing the local structure of point clouds~\cite{li2019deepgcns,wang2019dynamic,xiang2021walk}.
 When processing graphs, the Laplacian matrix efficiently measures the difference between nodes and their neighbors.
 Borrowing from GCNs~\cite{kipfsemi}, we apply Laplacian smoothing on the point feature vector by

 where ${S=[s_1, s_2, ..., s_N]}^T$ contains the updated feature vectors and $\hat{A}$ is the normalized adjacency matrix.
-Similar to edgeConv, we define our Difference Graph Convolution as an MLP $l_\theta$ on the combination of $S$ and the original point features $X$
+Like edgeConv, our Difference Graph Convolution is an MLP $l_\theta$ on the combination of $S$ and the original point features $X$

 where $G={[g_1, g_2, ..., g_N]}^T$ includes the learned feature vectors.
 Here, $X$ is concatenated to present the global shape information of the point cloud.